 To change your products in Shopify to be fulfilled by the Shipwire App in bulk (all at once), you may use Shopify’s bulk edit functionality.

 Click this special link to your Shopify admin’s product bulk edit page (if you have not yet enabled Shopify single sign on, you may need this link instead).
-This will take you to the bulk editor with all of your products listed, with the “Fulfillment service”, “Track quantity”, and “Continue selling when out of stock” fields already added to your view (if you don’t use the link, you’ll need to go to Products, select all, click “Edit Products”, then click “add more fields” and add these fields manually).
+This will take you to the bulk editor with all of your products listed, with the “Stocked at”, “Track quantity”, and “Continue selling when out of stock” fields already added to your view (if you don’t use the link, you’ll need to go to Products, select all, click “Edit Products”, then click “add more fields” and add these fields manually).

 You will see all your SKUs (or, if you have more products than Shopify will display on one page, there may be multiple pages, indicated by left and right arrow buttons and the bottom of the screen, in which case, make sure to go through *all* of your product pages).
 Use the drop down to change any to “Shipwire App” that are set to “Manual” or “Shopify”, then click “Save all changes”.
-To change many products at once, click the topmost “Fulfillment service” field that you would like to change, and then hold “Shift” on your keyboard and click the bottommost one.
+To change many products at once, click the topmost “Stocked at” field that you would like to change, and then hold “Shift” on your keyboard and click the bottommost one.
 With multiple selected, any change you make in the dropdown selection to the topmost item will be copied to all the others.
 Be sure to click “Save” at the top of the screen after you’ve made changes.
-After changing “Fulfillment service” to Shipwire App, you may then change “Track quantity” to Shipwire App as well.
+After changing “Stocked at” to Shipwire App, you may then change “Track quantity” to Shipwire App as well.
 We also recommend ensuring that “Continue selling when out of stock” not be checked, as that will cause you to oversell in your Shopify store and get backorders in Shipwire.

 Existing products – change in bulk (CSV method)